-A - Since 2004, these 17 acres of virtually untouched forest have been the home to a collection of outdoor contemporary art.
-Plan for a relaxing stroll trough the trails and hills of the park and enjoy the colors, the textures and the sculptures that sometimes look as if they are part of the landscape or others that with their stark colors or modern material are a striking contrast to their environment.
+Since 2004, these 17 acres of virtually untouched forest have been the home to a collection of outdoor contemporary art.
+Plan for a relaxing stroll through the trails and hills of the park and enjoy the colors, the textures and the sculptures that sometimes look as if they are part of the landscape or others that with their stark colors or modern material are a striking contrast to their environment.

-9. Chianti Archeological Museum
+9. Chianti Archaeological Museum

 Where – Piazza del Comune, Castellina in Chianti, (SI)

 Spring/Fall – April and May / September and October